HohlbeinLab/FTM2/README.md

 The variables that can be set are:
 * Start - From which frame the plugin should start
 * End - Till which frame the plugin should run.
-When set to 0, it will process all frames
+When set to 0, it will process till the last frame.
 * Window - The window of which the median will be taken

 * New Method - Uses a slightly newer method for determining the median which might be faster depending on your application (default: false)<br>
 * Save Data - If the produced data should be saved to disk.
 If checked a target directory must be provided
-* Note that datasets larger than available RAM will always be saved.
+    Note that the program does not know the size of the files.
+If files are selected that do not fit in RAM it will have to save them.
     You can increase available RAM by going to Edit > Options > Memory & Threads

 There are three options in the Plugins > Faster Temporal Median menu.
 They all use the same back-end, but allow you to select files in different ways.